lablnet/pakjuris/scraper/README.md

 ### Features

+- **Current Year Focus**: By default, only scrapes the current year to efficiently get new bills
+- **Full History Mode**: Option to scrape all historical years when needed
 - **Resume capability**: The scraper tracks progress and can resume from where it left off
 - **Deduplication**: Checks if bills already exist in MongoDB and S3 before downloading
 - **Metadata storage**: Saves bill metadata to MongoDB for easier retrieval